gioUbbiali/Sustainability-Core-Ontology/README.md

 ## Material

 Currently, this repository hosts the Structured Vocabulary (SV) of SCO.
 The SCO SV is an ontological resource standing as an initial (non-exhaustive) basis from which to develop SCO.
 It provides some essential terms and relations to include in SCO.
-This resource has been developed as Annex 2 of the article referred to in the "publications and documentation" section of this repository.
+This resource has been developed as Annex 2 of [Ubbiali et al. (2024)](https://doi.org/10.31219/osf.io/z8uqr ).

 The SCO SV includes two spreadsheets: